National Student Arts Advocate Award

 WHEN ALL FOUR ELEMENTS OF THE APPLICATION ARE READY,

-To enter the National Arts Advocacy Student Delegate contest - the requirements are as follows:
+To enter the National Student Arts Advocacy Delegate Essay contest - the requirements are as follows:

 1. Submit the following four documents—